Hamilton Amputation Injury Lawyer

 Rollover Auto Accidents and Traumatic Amputations

 A significant amount of auto accident amputations occur in rollover accidents when the upper extremity is more vulnerable.
-Accident statistics (DOT) have often reported that the positioning of one’s arm on or outside a vehicle’s door/window causes immediate arm entrapment and major injury.
+Accident statistics (DOT) have often reported that positioning one’s arm on or outside a vehicle’s door/window causes immediate arm entrapment and significant injury.
 Mangled arms and hands with associated vascular injuries have an amputation rate exceeding 40% – due to poor circulation.

-Returning to work after an amputation may be a challenge if you or your family member did any type of physical work or manual labour.
+Returning to work after an amputation may be a challenge particularly if you or your family worked physical or manual labour.
 If so, vocational rehabilitation will likely be required.
 Other times, mobility might not be a challenge in the return to work process, but other factors may be an issue.
-For example, many individuals struggle with the lack of mental acceptance or other psychological issues with their amputation.
+For example, many individuals struggle with the lack of mental acceptance or other psychological problems with their amputation.

 Other medical problems may also be an issue, such as the type of amputation or if there were multiple amputations.
 For example, socket comfort, socket irritation or persistent stump problems, the comfort of the prosthetic or a restriction in walking distance can all inhibit the return to work and make certain professions and tasks challenging.
 There could also be an issue with the lack of acceptable transport to and from work, interpersonal relationships, social isolation or physical and mental stress issues.